Johnny Young

-As a composer, he penned number-one hits, "The Real Thing" and "The Girl That I Love" for Russell Morris, "The Star" for Ross D. Wyllie and "I Thank You" for Lionel Rose.
-He also wrote a number-two single, "Smiley" for Ronnie Burns.
-He presented and produced the TV show, Young Talent Time, which screened on Network Ten from 1971 to 1988.
-It launched the careers of several teen pop stars and theatre actors, Danni Minogue, Tina Arena, Jamie Redfern, Jane Scali, Debra Byrne, Sally Boyden and Karen Knowles.
-Typically each episode closed with a ballad style sing-along rendition of the Beatles' song, "All My Loving".
+As a composer, he penned the number-one hits "The Real Thing" and "The Girl That I Love" for Russell Morris, "The Star" for Ross D. Wyllie and "I Thank You" for Lionel Rose.
+He also wrote the anti–Vietnam War song "Smiley" for Ronnie Burns which was based on pop idol Normie Rowe.

+His Young Talent Time television show screened on Network Ten from 1971 to 1988.
+It launched the careers of several teen pop stars and theatre actors including Danni Minogue, Tina Arena, Jamie Redfern, Jane Scali, Debra Byrne, Sally Boyden, Karen Knowles, Wade Robson and Jamie Churchill.

+Typically each episode would feature the cast, known as "The Talent Team", singing and performing hits of the era and would end each episode with a hailing ballad-style sing-along rendition of the Beatles song "All My Loving" followed by his trade mark sign-off "Goodnight Australia".

+The series also included a panelist of judges including Evie Hayes, Frank Tupper, Ronnie Burns, Honor Blackman, and Nancye Hayes.

 At the Logie Awards of 1990, sponsored by TV Week, Young was inducted into the Logies Hall of Fame.
-He was inducted into the Australian Recording Industry Association's Hall of Fame in 2010 by Arena who performed Young's song, "The Star".
+He was inducted into the Australian Recording Industry Association's Hall of Fame in 2010 by Arena, who performed Young's song "The Star".
 He is the first person inducted into both halls of fame.

-Biography

-Early life
+Early life and career

+Background

-Johnny Young was born as Johnny Benjamin Arthur de Jong on 12 March 1947 in Rotterdam, the Netherlands.^{[A]} He was conceived as a result of an affair between his mother, Anna Wilhelmina (20 July 1913 – 29 December 1989) and a musician, Johannes.
+Johnny Young was born Johnny Benjamin de Jong on 12 March 1947 in Rotterdam, the Netherlands.^{[A]} He was conceived as a result of an affair between his mother, Anna Wilhelmina (20 July 1913 – 29 December 1989), and a musician, Johannes.
 He was raised as the youngest son of Anna and her husband Fokke Jan de Jong (22 March 1914 – 15 July 1989), who was in the Royal Netherlands East Indies Army and served in Indonesia after World War II.
 His half-siblings are Cornellia (born 13 February 1936), Antonia (born 22 August 1937) and Ferdinand (born 13 November 1944).
 Their father was still in Indonesia from December 1946 until September 1948 when Young was one-and-a-half years old.
-The family migrated to Perth, Western Australia, Fokke arrived in July 1953, and they settled in the Perth Hills suburb of Kalamunda, in the 1950s.
+The family migrated to Perth, Western Australia.
+Fokke arrived in July 1953 and they settled in the Perth Hills suburb of Kalamunda in the 1950s.
 Fokke worked as a welder on industrial projects including the Kwinana Oil Refinery.
 His mother was in a choir and inspired his early interest in music.
-On 25 August 1959 Johnny, Ferdinand and Fokke were naturalised as Australian citizens.
+On 25 August 1959, Johnny, Ferdinand and Fokke were naturalised as Australian citizens.

 Young's mother took him to Saturday morning radio shows for children and he would sing along.
 He performed solo songs wearing a specially made jacket.
 After leaving school, he worked as a trainee disc jockey and started singing at local dances.
-From the age of 14, for 18 months he was lead vocalist of the Nomads, later known as the Strangers (not the Melbourne group called the Strangers), which consisted of Young, John Eddy (guitar), Warwick Findlay (drums), Don Prior (bass guitar) and Tony Summers (guitar).